return to news

 SUMMARY

-Live updates on ITR filing 2025 FAQs (September 9, 2025): The extended Income Tax Return filing last date/due date/deadline without penalty for AY 2025-26 ends on September 15.
+ITR filing 2025 Q&A (September 9, 2025): The Income Tax Return deadline for AY 2025-26 ends on September 15.
 Will 2.5 crore returns be filed in 7 days, or will we see another due date extension?
-Track this blog for various FAQs around ITR filing, including queries on ITR due date extension, return status, e-filing issues, and more.
+This Q&A covers various issues around ITR filing, including queries on ITR due date extension and more.

 Here are top updates on Income Tax Return filing, deadline and issues on September 9, 2025. | Image source: Shutterstock